CAM Charges Lease Negotiation: 8 Levers That Lower What You Pay

 This is the post-signing lever.
 You can't change the lease terms, but you can recover amounts billed in violation of existing terms.
 Common recovery categories:

 For a full audit methodology, see the commercial lease expense audit guide.
-Use the CAM leakage estimator to estimate potential recovery before committing to a formal audit.
+Use the CAM billing error estimator to estimate potential recovery before committing to a formal audit.
 The tenant lease audit checklist gives you a 20-item starting framework.

 Lever 8: Renewal Negotiation